Bangladesh PM says 'conscience is clear' as opposition claims election rigged

 The leadership of Bangladesh has alternated between Hasina and Zia, allies-turned-foes, over the last three decades.

-Hasina's victory secures her third consecutive term in office, and fourth overall.

-A daughter of Bangladesh's first president Sheikh Mujibur Rahman, Hasina was gifted victory in the 2014 election when the BNP boycotted the vote claiming it was not free and fair.
+Hasina, daughter of Bangladesh's first president Sheikh Mujibur Rahman, has now secured her third consecutive term in office, and fourth overall.
+She was gifted victory in the 2014 election when the BNP boycotted it, claiming it was not free and fair.

 Rights groups have since accused her administration of stifling freedom of speech by toughening a draconian anti-press law and the enforced disappearance of dissenters.